 Thus, even if your project is determined to be exempt you still must inform potential subjects of the proposed procedures and their rights as subjects.

-The following categories of exemption have been adopted by the University of Houston-Downtown:
+The following categories of exemption (based on 45 CRR 46.104) have been adopted by the University of Houston-Downtown:

-(b) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.
+This includes most research on regular and special education instructional strategies, and research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods

-2. Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless:
+2. Research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) if at least one of the following criteria is met:

 5. Research and demonstration projects which are conducted by or subject to the approval of department or agency heads, and which are designed to study, evaluate, or otherwise examine: